 art-disent-fr.html

 Which had exactly been my original goal, no more and no less, and which had been the reason why I had entrusted my paintings to James Hanlon.

 I must say that these discoveries in 2021 left me with quite a bitter taste.
-The reading of “Imagining Ground Zero” revived my dismay.
+The reading of “Imagining Ground Zero” and "A New World Trade Center Design Proposals" revived my dismay.

-All the listed above public initiatives that flourished in New York between 2002 and 2004 demonstrate that if the man who received my paintings in 2002 had respected the deal expressed in the courier that I had attached to the paintings that he received, things could have been quite different.
+All the listed public initiatives that flourished in New York between 2002 and 2004 demonstrate that if the man who kept my paintings in 2002 had respected the deal expressed in the courier that I had attached to the works that he received, things could have been quite different.

-“Imagining Ground Zero” shows that the field of possibilities was vast ahead, and that all doors were wide open.
+The two above-mentioned books show that the field of possibilities was vast ahead.
 But the way things turned out shut those doors, and objectively deprived me forever of the appointment that I had tried to make, at my small level and with my limited means, with the future of Ground Zero.

+art-disent-fr.html